-Technology will continue to take the business world into an uncharted destination in 2019, but beware of the problems inherent in adopting these changes.
-According to Forbes, a staggering 54 percent of IT projects fail because of poor management decisions.
+Technology will continue to take the business world into uncharted destinations in 2019, but beware of the problems inherent in adopting these changes.
+According to Forbes, a staggering 54% of IT projects fail because of poor management decisions.

 All too often, innovative projects are broadly labeled "IT" and relegated to the IT department, regardless of the actual function and benefits of the project.
-But, for any change to resonate within an organization, it must come from the top-down.
-If a project lacks C-level executive buy-in and support, and broad acceptance from key department leaders, the project will be met with employee resistance and leadership questions.
+For any change to resonate within an organization, it must come from the top-down.
+If a project lacks C-level executive buy-in and support, as well as broad acceptance from key department leaders, the project will be met with employee resistance and leadership questions.